Germany’s Greens look to be kingmakers in a post-Merkel era

 And there is also the chance of them taking the crown.
 After 16 years in opposition, polling second place nationally, analysts have for months pointed to the Greens as a likely junior coalition partner for the Christian Democrats in a post-Merkel era.

-But with the leading party in crisis amid criticism over a sluggish vaccine rollout, a mask profiteering scandal and who to pick as leader after Merkel steps aside this year, it wouldn’t be inconceivable for the Greens to be able to lead their own coalition — a possibility increasingly suggested by pundits on the country’s talk shows.
+But with the leading party in crisis amid criticism over a sluggish vaccine rollout, a mask profiteering scandal and whom to pick as leader after Merkel steps aside this year, it wouldn’t be inconceivable for the Greens to be able to lead their own coalition — a possibility increasingly suggested by pundits on the country’s talk shows.

-That prospect marks a coming of age for a party that grew out of grass-roots ecological and antinuclear activism of the 1980s.
+That prospect marks a coming-of-age for a party that grew out of grass-roots ecological and antinuclear activism of the 1980s.

 “We are growing in rural areas.
-We are growing in older age milieus.
+We are growing in older-age milieus.
 We are reaching the breadth of society,” Greens co-leader Robert Habeck said Monday, though party officials said it was too early to draw any conclusions over what a coalition may look like after federal elections — especially given the uncertainties of the coronavirus.

 Much of the Greens’ success in Baden-Württemberg is attributed to the “pragmatism” of the incumbent Winfried Kretschmann, a 72-year-old who has managed to win over traditional Christian Democrats with his conservative, business-friendly brand of Greens politics.

-He’s said he hopes that Baden-Württemberg, home to Porsche and Daimler, can show that climate protection measures can be good for business, as he touts a Greens agenda where the burden on companies is not too onerous.
+He has said he hopes that Baden-Württemberg, home to Porsche and Daimler, can show that climate protection measures can be good for business, as he touts a Greens agenda where the burden on companies is not too onerous.

-And a churchgoer who during the refugee crisis said he prayed for Merkel daily, he’s proved popular in conservative southern Germany.
+And a churchgoer who during the refugee crisis said he prayed for Merkel daily, he has proved popular in conservative southern Germany.

 At a federal level, Greens leaders have also taken an increasingly pragmatic approach, and point to Baden-Württemberg to refute criticism that they would struggle to govern.
 The coalition in the state, between the Greens and the Christian Democrats, could be a road map for how a federal coalition of the two parties might work.

-Merkel’s party is currently in a “grand coalition” with the center-left Social Democrats.
+Merkel’s party is in a “grand coalition” with the center-left Social Democrats.

-Congratulating Kretschmann on Sunday evening, Annalena Baerbock, the other co-leader of the Greens tweeted that the result would create “tail wind” for the federal elections in September.
+Congratulating Kretschmann on Sunday evening, Annalena Baerbock, the other co-leader of the Greens, tweeted that the result would create “tail wind” for the federal elections in September.

-But much is still unknown, including who both the Greens and the Social Democrats will run as their candidates for chancellor.
+But much is still unknown, including whom both the Greens and the Social Democrats will run as their candidates for chancellor.

 “No one knows what happens this summer,” said Ulrich Eith, political science professor at Freiburg University.

-While traditional Christian Democrats may be willing to vote Greens at a local level, that doesn’t necessarily predict their voting at a national level, and the Christian Democrat candidate in Baden-Württemberg ran a particularly poor campaign and has failed to connect with the electorate, said Eith.
+While traditional Christian Democrats may be willing to vote Greens at a local level, that doesn’t necessarily predict their voting at a national level, and the Christian Democrat candidate in Baden-Württemberg ran a particularly poor campaign and has failed to connect with the electorate, Eith said.

 On Sunday night, the candidate, Susanne Eisenmann, told a German television station that she took responsibility for the “disastrous and disappointing” result.